 I can also offer the possibility of using creative writing or art as a means of self exploration and discovery if emotions are too intense to verbalise.

-I also offer some reduced rate sessions where appropriate as I believe counselling should be accessable to everyone.
+I also offer some reduced rate sessions where appropriate as I believe counselling should be accessible to everyone.

 I decided to train as a counsellor following a series of difficult events in my life.
 I found that support through talking to others was crucial to my health and well being and that it was often easier to talk to a complete stranger.